RipcordSoftware/JsonParse/README.md

   }
 }}
 ```
 If we were interested in the `menuitem` entries then the parser would emit three extents, one for each of the menuitem[] children.
 Each extent would contain the start index and (string) length of the object.
 So extent 0 would contain `{"value": "New", "onclick": "CreateNewDoc()"}`.
+The extent object returned by the parser does not contain the string data itself, it only contains the indexes so emitting extents have minimal additional memory and performance overhead.